 With Property Solvers, we may be able to discuss a ‘best of both worlds’ option where you may not have to take a discount and we could auction part of the portfolio.

-Sourcing has emerged as a niche sector within the property investment community over the last 15 years or so.
+Sourcing has emerged as a niche sector within the property investment community over the last couple of decades.

 Their work involves seeking out investment properties and building relationships with sellers like you.
 There are also a handful of specialist landlord-to-landlord sales companies out there.

 They then take a finders fee from the buyer for brokering the ‘off market’ transaction.

 These days there are courses, mentorship programmes, online networking groups / Facebook groups dedicated to helping people develop careers in this space.

 It’s often suggested as a starting point for amateur property investors to ‘learn the ropes’ (passing on property sales to property investors).

 Unfortunately, together with the fact that property sourcing as a business activity is unregulated, there are a lot of scams that have spawned out of the property sourcing sector.

 For instance, the sourcer may be liaising with an inexperienced investor who does not have the right credentials nor the capital to purchase the portfolio.
 We’ve also witnessed sourcers taking holding deposits and absconding leaving all parties involved high and dry.